 Loans are a type of financial aid that must be repaid.
-Some loans (i.e., Federal Perkins Loan and Direct Subsidized Loan) are awarded based on your demonstrated need.
+Some loans (i.e., Federal Perkins Loan and Federal Direct Subsidized Loan) are awarded based on your demonstrated need.
 These loans carry lower interest rates and more favorable terms/conditions.
-Other loans (i.e., Direct Unsubsidized Loan and Direct PLUS Loan) may be borrowed regardless of whether or not you demonstrate financial need.
+Other loans (i.e., Federal Direct Unsubsidized Loan and Federal Direct PLUS Loan) may be borrowed regardless of whether or not you demonstrate financial need.
 However, a current and valid FAFSA must be filed in order to process any type of federal student loan.

 Work-Study is an earned form of financial assistance.
 If it is determined that you are eligible to receive a work award, we will include a short paragraph toward the bottom of your financial aid award notifying you of the amount you will be eligible to earn.
 A Work-Study award is NOT a guarantee of employment.
 Rather, it is the student’s responsibility to find a job and work a sufficient amount of hours to earn their allocation.

 The Cost of Attendance budget used to determine your eligibility for financial aid includes both direct and indirect costs.

 - Direct costs are items that will be charged to your Lewis & Clark student account, such as Tuition & Fees and/or Room & Board.

 - Indirect costs are estimated expenses that you may have but are not charged to your student account, such as Books/Supplies, Personal and Transportation expenses.